 Australian photographer Leah Kennedy spent time in a decidedly colder climate when she made the journey to Antarctica.

 A morning ritual turned into something much more for Slovakian photographer Jozef Morgoš.

 Venture to the Ashikaga Flower Park in Tochigi, Japan and you’ll find a wisteria tree that’s often referred to as “the most beautiful in the world.”
 At around 150 years old, the massive tree is stunning when in full bloom.
 The vertical flowers dangle so far down that they nearly touch the ground and create a purplish-pink cloud that hovers above the grass.
 Human intervention helps to give Ashikaga’s wisteria tree its stunning appearance.

 As one of the most famous—and beautiful—gardens in the world, millions of people flock to Holland’s Keukenhof every year.

-As a skilled landscape photographer, Albert Dros has seen a lot of stunning landscapes, but nothing prepared him for the...
+Colorado-based landscape photographer Eric Gross has seen a lot of incredible scenery in North America, but nothing prepared him for...